Students speak up about district-wide budget cuts

 The district budget will be approved by July.
 In the meantime, more information can be found on osd.wednet.edu, and community members are encouraged to share their opinions by either attending board meetings or emailing [email protected].

-Victoria Liu is Co-Editor of The Olympus and Creative Nonfiction Editor for Ursa Literary Magazine.
-She enjoys reading classics and playing piano in her...
+Senior Victoria Liu is Co-Editor-in-Chief of The Olympus and Creative Nonfiction Editor for Ursa Literary Magazine.
+She enjoys reading classics and playing...

 yumi chavez – May 18, 2023 at 1:57 pm